All Episodes

 All right, Danielle.

-Uh they were all warned about this ahead of time, but yet they used it as the bulk of information in a FISA application.
+They were all warned about this ahead of time, but yet they used it as the bulk of information in a FISA application.

 Is that a fraud on the court?

-Be and the judge was able to knew that and was able to make their own determination.
+And the judge was able to knew that and was able to make their own determination.

 But they know Hillary paid for it.

-This document was bought and paid for by Hillary Clinton, the opposition party candidate.
+You should have put in big bold letters, this document was bought and paid for by Hillary Clinton, the opposition party candidate.

 Here's the thing.

-Notice Jonathan, she doesn't want to deal with that fact.
+Notice, Jonathan, she doesn't want to deal with that fact.

 So it wasn't that he was associated with the Trump campaign solely.